 - Pests and mold attracted to moisture inside of your home

-- Unusually high energy bills despite HVAC systems in good working order
+- Unusually high energy bills despite well-working HVAC systems

 - Floors, walls and ceilings feel especially cold in winter or hot in summer

-All of these have more explanations than poor insulation alone — but insulation is the likeliest culprit for most of them, and if you have more than one, insulation is almost certainly to blame.
+All of these have more explanations than poor insulation alone — but insulation is the most likely culprit.
+If you’ve noticed more than one of these signs, insulation is almost certainly to blame.

 Why Getting Enough Insulation Matters

-Not only does it keep your home temperatures even and comfortable with significantly less energy — assuming you can even keep your home comfortable with bad insulation—it also helps keep moisture and pollution outside, so that your indoor filters can do their work.
+Not only does it keep your home temperatures even and comfortable with significantly less energy — assuming you can even keep your home comfortable with bad insulation—it also helps keep moisture and pollution outside so your indoor filters can do their work.
 It helps keep pests and mold from taking up residence in your walls or attic.
-It keeps your home value high and reduces your risk of expensive damage from moisture stains, destructive pests, burst pipes and a host of other problems stemming from a home with poor control over its internal climate.
+It keeps your home value high and reduces your risk of expensive damage from moisture stains, destructive pests, burst pipes and a host of other problems stemming from poor control over your home’s internal climate.